deoxxa/astarisx/README.md

 IMVVM
 =====

 IMVVM is a JavaScript library that helps implement the Model-View-ViewModel pattern in [React](http://facebook.github.io/react/) applications.
 It is designed to complement React.
 It's role is to provide a framework to create Models and ViewModels, with React acting as the View.
 The IMVVM API gets its inspiration from the React library.
 So it feels like React.
-Making it easy to understand and enabling you to be productive in a short time frame.
+Making it easy to understand and enabling you to be productive in a short period of time.

 #####Documentation: https://github.com/entrendipity/imvvm/wiki